FreedomChal/vehicle_detection/README.md

 ![alt text][image1]

 * Then, to find cars, a sliding window goes across the image, and for the area where the window is, have the SVC predict if there is a car there or not.
+Here is an example of boxes drawn over all the patches where the SVC thinks there is a car:

+![alt text][image2]

-Here is an example of boxes drawn over all the patches where the SVC thinks there is a car If the SVC thinks there is, add heat in that spot on a heatmap retpresenting where the SVC thinks there are cars.
+* If the SVC thinks there is, add heat in that spot on a heatmap retpresenting where the SVC thinks there are cars.
 Then, with that heatmap, draw a box over where areas with sufficient heat (not just drawing a box over everywhere where there is any heat for the purpose of removing false positives) in the heatmap on the original image.

+![alt text][image3]

-Also, if the pipeline is working with a video, keep a constant heatmap, and when a new heatmap is generated, take a weighted mean of the constant heatmap and the new heatmap, and use that for drawing the boxes, then set the constant heatmap to the weighted average heatmap.
+* Also, if the pipeline is working with a video, keep a constant heatmap, and when a new heatmap is generated, take a weighted mean of the constant heatmap and the new heatmap, and use that for drawing the boxes, then set the constant heatmap to the weighted average heatmap.

 ---